Can the Platypus Unite the People of the Barrington Rivers?

 -

-Conversations have begun with local Indigenous groups, marking the start of a collaborative journey.
-These early connections are essential as we take our time to ensure that the project is approached with the utmost respect and cultural sensitivity.
+Conversations are underway with local Indigenous groups, marking the start of a collaborative journey.
+These connections are essential as we take our time to ensure that the project is approached with the utmost respect and cultural sensitivity.

 -